-Policy 10.1.E: Priority and Clinical Data Update Schedule for Candidates at Least 12 Years Old requires that transplant hospitals update clinical data used in the LAS calculation every 6 months.
-Since height in unlikely to change for most lung candidates within a 6 month timeframe, the Committee proposes that in order to update the BMI, only the weight must be updated every 6 months, and not the candidate's height.
-With the ability to update height independently, transplant hospitals would be able to update height as needed and would have an incentive to do so because of the positive impact of the taller height on BMI.
+Policy 10.1.E: LAS Values and Clinical Data Update Schedule for Candidates at Least 12 Years Old requires that transplant hospitals update clinical data used in the LAS calculation every 6 months.
+Since height is unlikely to change for most lung candidates within a 6-month timeframe, the Committee proposes that in order to update the BMI, only the weight must be updated every 6 months, and not the candidate's height.
+For those candidates whose height may change within a 6-month period (e.g. pediatric candidates) the ability to enter updated values remains and will have an incentive to do so because of the positive impact of the taller height on BMI.